+Approximately 0.01 km to the east of the project area, is San Pedro Springs Park.
+San Pedro Springs Park was nominated to the National Register in 1979 (see Figure 4).
 San Pedro Springs Park is the second oldest park in the United States and is known for significant prehistoric and historic cultural remains within San Antonio, Texas.
 The location was first visited in 1709 during the Espinosa-Olivares-Aguirre Expedition.
 The lands were designated for public use in 1729, and have been actively used over the next centuries.
 Prior to Spanish occupation, the site was used by the Native American groups who frequented the area.
 An Early Archaic site was encountered within the park (Mauldin et al. 2015).
-Site 41BX19 is a multicomponent archaeological site, with evidence of occupation ranging from the Archaic Period to the Spanish Colonial and Historic Period.
+The park exhibits Spanish Colonial features, as well as nineteenth- to mid-twentieth century structures that play an important role in the history of San Antonio (THC 2017).